scorpion6912/devops-CPE/README.md

 ### 1-4 Document your docker-compose file.

 we use 3 services with 1 network and a volume for the database.
 Each service is link to a dockerfile, a context, a network and also if necessary a dependence.

+# Part 2 - github Actions

+The first step is to create the `.github/workflows` repository and make sur that the maven tests are ok on the simple-api-student-main folder.